-They were made in Germany to the British style.
-They were sold initially by the South British Trading Co of Wilson Street, Finsbury, London, but the company later changed its name and address to Bishopgate Street Without, London.
+They were made in Germany to the British style and were sold initially by the South British Trading Co of Wilson Street, Finsbury, London.
+The company later changed its name, and the address became Bishopgate Street Without, London.

-1906 Magneto ignitiion was fitted as standard, and that year also brought a two-speed rear hub with chain drive from the crankshaft.
+1906 Magneto ignition was fitted as standard, and that year also brought a two-speed rear hub with chain drive from the crankshaft.

 1907 After much promotion for competition, a VS was entered in the first TT.
 Billy Wells came second in the twin class.